Ballygowan: Bus

-Ballygowan has a bus depot connecting Ballygowan to Belfast, Comber, Newtownards and Darragh Cross.
-Bus services which serve the area include route number 12/512 (to Belfast City Centre) and route 5b (Newtownards to Comber).
+Ballygowan has a bus depot connecting Ballygowan to Belfast (12/512), Comber (5b), Darragh Cross (12/512), Moneyreagh (12/512) and Newtownards (5b).
 These routes are run by Translink Ulsterbus.

 Railways

 Ballygowan railway station was opened by the Belfast and County Down Railway on 10 September 1858.
 The station was on the once rail network that connected Belfast Queen's Quay railway station to Downpatrick and Newcastle, County Down.
 The station closed on 15 January 1950 along with the rest of the Belfast and County Down Railway line, by which time it had been taken over by the Ulster Transport Authority.